leec94/SY0-701-notes/README.md

 - Secure Access Service Edge (SASE): a cloud-based solution that integrates network security and WAN capabilities
 - Software-defined wide area network (SD-WAN): provides centralized network management, flexible routing, and traffic management capabilities.
 It can be hosted both on-premises and in the cloud, giving it an edge for comprehensive WAN optimization

+VPNs
+- TLS VPNs: least susceptible to firewall interference because they typically use port 443, which is the same port used for HTTPS web traffic.
+This port is commonly allowed full outbound access through firewalls, making it more likely that the VPN connection will be successful
+- IPSec VPNs: use UDP port 500 as well as IP protocols 50 (ESP) and 51 (AH), which are more likely to be blocked by firewalls at customer sites

 Redundant Array of Independent Disks (RAID)
 - Striping: spreads the data  for a single volume across 2 or more drives
 - Parity: Calculation of data across two drives, and stored on a third.
 If a drive fails, the RAID controller can rebuilt from other 2 drives